libgit2/libgit2/README.md

 `libgit2` is under GPL2 **with linking exception**.
 This means you can link to and use the library from any program, proprietary or open source; paid or gratis.
-However, you cannot modify libgit2 and distribute it without supplying the source.
+However, if you modify libgit2 itself, you must distribute the source to your modified version of libgit2.

 See the [COPYING file](COPYING) for the full license text.